Roslyn Harbor, New York

 Roslyn Harbor is a village in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Roslyn area, which is anchored by the Incorporated Village of Roslyn.
-The population was 1,051 at the 2010 census.
+The population was 1,067 at the time of the 2020 census.

-The Incorporated Village of Roslyn Harbor lies in both the Town of North Hempstead and the Town of Oyster Bay.
+The Incorporated Village of Roslyn Harbor is located mostly in the Town of North Hempstead with small sections in the Town of Oyster Bay.

 History

+Prior to the European powers colonizing Long Island, the area was inhabited by the Matinecock Native Americans.
+The European powers began to settle in and colonize the area during the 17th century; many of the area's first settlers from Europe were Dutch and English.

+In the 19th century, many wealthy individuals from New York City began to erect large country estates on Long Island's Gold Coast – including many in what is now the Village of Roslyn Harbor.

-Roslyn Harbor incorporated as a village on October 17, 1931 as a result of the residents wishing to make their own zoning codes and other laws under the Municipal Home Rule Law.
+Roslyn Harbor incorporated as a village on October 17, 1931, as a result of the residents wishing to make their own zoning codes and other laws under the Municipal Home Rule Law.
 At the time, the majority of Roslyn Harbor consisted of a few large estates.

+Etymology

-The "Roslyn" part of Roslyn Harbor's name is shared with Roslyn, Roslyn Estates, and Roslyn Heights, and ultimately can be traced back to when the name "Roslyn" was chosen for that village, which was chosen because the geography in Roslyn reminded officials of the geography of Roslin, Scotland.
+The "Roslyn" part of Roslyn Harbor's name is shared with Roslyn, Roslyn Estates, and Roslyn Heights, and ultimately can be traced back to when the name "Roslyn" was chosen for that village, as the geography in Roslyn reminded officials of the geography of Roslin, Scotland.
 The "Harbor" part of the name reflects its proximity to Hempstead Harbor.
 The name was chosen during the incorporation movement.

 An earlier proposed name was Roslyn Hills, due to its hilly location, proximity to Roslyn, and because the Long Island Rail Road advertised the area as the "Switzerland of Long Island."
 The "Hills" was substituted with "Harbor" after concerns were expressed that it could be mixed up with Roslyn Heights.

 Prior to incorporating, the area was generally considered part of Roslyn (which wouldn't incorporate until 1932), and before that name was chosen for the area in 1844, it was known as Hempstead Harbor.